A Reduced Basis Decomposition Approach to Efficient Data Collection in Pairwise Comparison Studies: Applications to real data

 \subsection{Scheduling for large spatial studies}

 To demonstrate the utility of the proposed Reduced Basis Decomposition method in a real-world setting, we consider the large-scale comparative judgement study presented by \cite{Seymour2022}.
 The objective of the study was to use comparative judgement to quantify levels of urban deprivation across Dar es Salaam, Tanzania, overcoming the limitations of traditional household surveys which are often costly, slow, and prone to rapid obsolescence in fast-growing cities.
+In the study, spatial information was used to construct the prior covariance matrix.

 The study employed a pairwise comparison approach to elicit local knowledge from citizens.
 The objects of interest were $N=452$ administrative sub-wards within the city.
 Judges were presented with pairs of sub-wards (displayed via imagery or identified by name) and asked to select the more affluent of the two. \cite{Seymour2022} collected approximately 75,000 comparisons to achieve stable estimates, utilizing a spatial prior distribution to borrow strength between neighbouring regions.
 A scheduling algorithm could have reduced the number of comparisons that were collected, but it was not possible to construct without our RBD method, especially in the field in Tanzania.